 Always put things away in the right place

-Start today as you declutter and organize each room, closet and drawer to make it your habit to put everything in the right place the first time.
+As you start today to declutter and organize each room, closet, and drawer make it your habit to put everything in the right place the first time.

 If you don’t need it, trash it

 If you know you don’t need it, throw it in the trash right away.
 Open your mail every day and file the bills to be paid, save anything important, and trash any junk mail.